cynthialmy/cynthialmy.github.io/_posts/2025-01-17-ai-solution.md

 That insight fundamentally changed how I framed the project.
 Instead of “building an AI tool,” I focused on redesigning a workflow where AI acts as the semantic layer that unifies system knowledge and reduces uncertainty.
 AI became valuable not because it was clever, but because it removed friction that humans were never meant to carry.

 ---
+**How I Frame Risk: Building Decision Boundaries Before Building Features**

+Before writing a single line of code, I mapped procurement decisions across three dimensions: impact (financial/legal consequences), reversibility (can errors be caught and corrected), and scale (how many decisions per day).
+This risk matrix became the foundation for every design decision that followed.

+**High Impact × Low Reversibility × High Scale = No Automation** Contract compliance interpretations, pricing approvals above threshold, and supplier obligation assessments fell into this category.
+These decisions required mandatory human review.
+The AI system could surface relevant information and highlight risk factors, but could never make the final decision.

+**Medium Impact × Medium Reversibility = AI-Assisted with Human-in-the-Loop** Contract clause summarization, historical price comparisons, and amendment tracking fell here.
+The AI could generate outputs, but humans retained override authority.
+Every AI-generated answer included source citations, confidence signals, and an explicit escalation path.

+**Low Impact × High Reversibility = Automation with Monitoring** Document metadata extraction, clause categorization, and basic entity recognition could be automated.
+However, we implemented drift detection and periodic human audits to catch model degradation early.

+**What Must Never Be Automated**
+I established clear boundaries that protected both the business and users:
+- Legal interpretation that could affect contractual obligations
+- Pricing decisions above defined spend thresholds
+- Supplier relationship assessments
+- Any decision where the AI confidence score fell below our calibrated threshold
+- Ambiguous queries that could be interpreted multiple ways

+These boundaries were not technical limitations.
+They were strategic choices about where uncertainty was acceptable and where it was not.

+---
 **Reduce Risk Before Adding Intelligence**

 Procurement work has legal, financial, and compliance implications.
 Mistakes have real costs.
 That meant I couldn’t approach the project by asking only what AI could do - I had to ask what AI should never do.
 This shift in perspective made risk-mitigation a strategic pillar rather than an afterthought.